arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

 When rating 1-5 with 1 being not at all and 5 being an exceptional amount, how much did this team member contribute to the team's efforts throughout this project?

-3.5/5
+4/5

 Explain the reason for this score in detail:
 During a lot of our group discussions for creating the general idea for our code, she contributed by coming up with how the robot would detect things and also rationalised and simplified a lot of the ideas I came up with(because most of them were kind of stupid), making it easier for us to start building our code.
 Although she did not play a major role in the code or the robot's customisation, she was in charge or researching information about the EV3 robot whenever we were confused on why something didn't work.

-When rating 1-5 with 1 being entirely non-functional and 5 being completely functional, how effective was this team member's final test case? (our test case)
+When rating 1-5 with 1 being entirely non-functional and 5 being completely functional, how effective was this team member's final test case?

 3/5